 Artists working now or in the recent past, with connections with the Fittleworth area

-There are a number of talented artists who have been producing work in a range of media in the village and local area; they include Peggy Spiller, Sheila Yeoman, Clare Jackman and Anne Waters and those who are creative with photography, wood-turning and textiles.
+There are a number of talented artists who have been producing work in a range of media in the village and local area; they have included Peggy Spiller, Sheila Yeoman, Clare Jackman and Anne Waters and those who are creative with photography, wood-turning and textiles.
 The focus here is mainly on painting and some sculpture.
 Clare Jackman’s work can be seen in cards at Fittleworth Stores.

 Some of the more notable artists working now or recently, who have had work exhibited widely include:

 Jon Edgar; sculptor of the Frink School; work varies from work involving the community, exploring how a sculpture can emerge from the stone (including at N.T.
 Slindon and High Woods, Broadbridge Heath), to clay portraits of eminent people and other more personal sculptures.
 One of Jon’s tutors was Alan Thornhill, the sculptor and artist is listed above.

 Andrew Holligan; photographer who integrates other materials into his work.

-I would be very grateful to hear more about any of our local artists; including paintings by ‘Humphries’ and the large panel by Stuart Thomas James, that I have not had time to research.
-M Welfare (please contact me through the Parish Clerk for information)
+I would be very grateful to hear more about any of our local artists; including paintings by ‘Humphries’ and the large panel by Stuart Thomas James, that I have not yet been able to research.
+M Welfare please contact firstname.lastname@example.org